 But the most essential way to source your data is through the Query Editor, and not through Get Data.

-What I always recommend is getting your data by clicking Edit Queries and launching the Query Editor.
+I always recommend getting your data by clicking Edit Queries and launching the Query Editor.
 Through this technique, you can query your data before doing anything else.

-This is what I always recommend because there are other things that you can do in the Query Editor that’s not possible if you simply use Get Data.
+This is what I always recommend because there are other things that you can do in the Query Editor that are not possible if you simply use Get Data.

 This option allows you to do some optimization and cleaning of your data tables, such as changing a column name, reordering columns, or deleting columns.